DevoInc/python-ds-connector/README.md

 ![version](https://img.shields.io/badge/version-1.1.0-blue.svg)
 # devodsconnector

 The Devo Data Science Connector is a python package for integrating data stored in Devo into a data science workflow.
+This package is built on top of the [Devo Python-SDK](https://github.com/DevoInc/python-sdk), a python package for querying and uploading data to Devo.
 Data can be pull from Devo into a variety of formats including pandas DataFrames.
 In addition, random or population sampling can be applied to the queried dataset.

 The Connector also offers the ability to upload a variety of data formats back to Devo including directly upload a pandas DataFrame.

 ## Installing